prydin/the-bog-standard/README.md

 good old IRFP(9)240.
 Based on measurements and listening tests, they perform very well in this setup.

 The rest of the transistors are, well, bog standard: 2N5551/2N5401 for low power and BD139/140 for medium power.
 That's it.
-The rest are just passvives and basic diodes.
+The rest are just passives and basic diodes.

 ## Design highlights
 As mentioned above, the design follows Doug Self's Blameless Amplifier relatively closely.
 I went with